Bone Marrow Soup with Bok Choy, simple to make and delicious to enjoy.

 Bone Marrow is the spongy soft tissue found in the interior of bones.
-Bone marrow from grass-fed animals taste better and have better nutritional values.
-The Bone marrow is considered a delicacy served with toasted bread, cracker, and steamed vegetables for the ones who want to full health effects and benefits.
+Bone marrow from grass-fed animals tastes better and has better nutritional values.
+The Bone marrow is considered a delicacy served with toasted bread, cracker, and steamed vegetables for those who want full health effects and benefits.

 How to cook bone marrow

-Bone marrow is very easy to cook, just 20 minutes in the oven at 450 Degrees F and you’re done.
-Although this particular way is quite enjoyable by many, I find it to be too fatty and too delicious to eat.
-The best way for me to enjoy it is in a soup.
+Bone marrow is very easy to cook; just 20 minutes in the oven at 450 Degrees F, and you’re done.
+Although this particular way is quite enjoyable by many, I find it too fatty and too delicious to eat.
+The best way for me to enjoy it is in soup.
 Many people may not bake the bone marrow before adding it to soup, but I do.
 The roasted taste of the marrow adds flavor to the broth.

 If you are a meat-eater, you might enjoy this recipe.
-This has absolutely no meat, just a taste of meat.
-And if you are a vegetarian you are more than welcome to make the soup without the bone marrow.
+This has no meat, just a taste of meat.
+And if you are a vegetarian, you are more than welcome to make the soup without the bone marrow.